jsohlendorff/continuous_time_LTMLE/note_paal.typ

     authors: (
         (name: "Johan Sebastian Ohlendorff", email: "johan.ohlendorff@sund.ku.dk", affiliation: "University of Copenhagen"), ),
-    abstract: [In this brief note, we consider the target parameters of @ryalenPotentialOutcomes and compare it with the target parameter given in @rytgaardContinuoustimeTargetedMinimum2022, corresponding to their marked point process settings.
-It is shown that the resulting target parameters are the same if and only if the probability of being treated given that you go to the doctor at time $t$ is equal to 1 for Lebesgue-almost all $t$, provided that the transition hazards for dying are strictly positive for almost all $t$.
+    abstract: [In this brief note, we consider the identification formulas of @ryalenPotentialOutcomes and compare it with the identification formula given in @rytgaardContinuoustimeTargetedMinimum2022, corresponding to their marked point process settings.
+It is shown that the resulting identification formulas are the same if and only if the probability of being treated given that you go to the doctor at time $t$ is equal to 1 for Lebesgue-almost all $t$, provided that the transition hazards for dying are strictly positive for almost all $t$.
-        //From this, we conclude that the target parameters are quite different.
+        //From this, we conclude that the identification formulas are quite different.
     ]
     // Insert your abstract after the colon, wrapped in brackets.
     // Example: `abstract: [This is my abstract...]`